Keyboard shortcuts

 let chosen = if n > 3 { left(n) } else { right(n) };

-• Value-if requires an else and both arms producing the same type — Rust enforces this, and the ghost inherits it.
+• Value-if requires an else and both arms producing the same type.

-• Bindings created inside an arm are not visible after the if (Argo has no phi node); use the value-if form to pass a result out.
+• Bindings created inside an arm are not visible after the if.
+Use the value-if form to pass a result out.

-The data flow is compiler-enforced and the body contract is fail-loud: if it compiles, the argument/field/return types line up and every statement was lowered — there is no silent mis-emit.
+If it compiles, the argument / field / return types line up and every statement was lowered.
+There is no silent mis-emit.